Back and Neck Pain

 - Joint problems, such as arthritis

-- Protruding or herniated (slipped) disk and pinched nerve
+- Slipped disk (protruding or herniated disk) and pinched nerve

 - Osteoporosis and compression fractures

-- Congenital (present at birth) abnormalities of your vertebrae and bones
+- Problems of your vertebrae and bones that you were born with (congenital)

 - Abdominal problems, such as an aortic aneurysm